New insights and perspectives on the natural gradient method: Introduction and Overview

-Natural gradient descent is generally applicable to the optimization of probabilistic models\footnote{This includes neural networks, which can be cast as conditional models.}, and involves the use of the so-called ``natural gradient" in place of the standard gradient, which is defined as the gradient times the inverse of the model's Fisher information matrix (see \textbf{Section \ref{sec:nat_grad}}).
-In many applications, natural gradient descent seems to require far fewer total iterations than gradient descent (although the reasons for this have remained somewhat mysterious), making it a potentially attractive alternative method.
-Unfortunately, for models with very many parameters such as large neural networks, computing the natural gradient is impractical due to the extreme size of the Fisher information matrix (``the Fisher").
-This problem can be addressed through the use of one of many possible model-specific approximations to the Fisher \citep[e.g][]{TONGA, ollivier2015riemannian, FANG, K-FAC} that are designed to be easier to compute, store and invert than the exact Fisher.
+Natural gradient descent is generally applicable to the optimization of probabilistic models\footnote{This includes neural networks, which can be cast as conditional models.}, and involves the use of the so-called ``natural gradient", which is defined as the gradient times the inverse of the model's Fisher information matrix (aka ``the Fisher" ; see \textbf{Section \ref{sec:nat_grad}}), in place of the standard gradient.
+In many applications, natural gradient descent seems to require far fewer iterations than gradient descent, making it a potentially attractive alternative method.
+Unfortunately, for models with very many parameters such as large neural networks, computing the natural gradient is impractical due to the extreme size of the Fisher matrix.
+This problem can be addressed through the use of various approximations to the Fisher \citep[e.g][]{TONGA, ollivier2015riemannian, FANG, K-FAC} that are designed to be easier to compute, to store and finally to invert, than the exact Fisher.

-Natural gradient descent is classically motivated as a way of implementing steepest descent in the space of realizable distributions\footnote{Those distributions which correspond to some setting of the model's parameters.} instead of the space of parameters, where distance in the distribution space is measured with a special ``Riemannian metric" \citep{amari2007methods}.
-This metric depends only on the properties of the distributions themselves (and not their parameters), and in particular is defined so that it approximates the square root of the KL divergence within small neighborhoods.
-Under this interpretation (discussed in detail in \textbf{Section \ref{sec:geom}}), natural gradient descent is invariant to any smooth and invertible reparameterization of the model, putting it in stark contrast to gradient descent, whose performance is highly parameterization dependent.
+Natural gradient descent is classically motivated as a way of implementing steepest descent\footnote{``Steepest descent" is a common synonym for gradient descent, which emphasizes the interpretation of the gradient as being the direction that descends down the loss surface most ``steeply".
+Here ``steepness" is measured as the amount loss reduction per unit of distance traveled, where distance is measured according to some given metric.
+For standard gradient descent this metric is the Euclidean distance on the default parameter space.} in the space of realizable distributions\footnote{``Realizable distributions" means distributions which correspond to some setting of the model's parameters.} instead of the space of parameters, where distance in the distribution space is measured with a special ``Riemannian metric" \citep{amari2007methods}.
+This metric depends only on the properties of the distributions themselves and not their parameters, and in particular is defined so that it approximates the square root of the Kullback–Leibler divergence within small neighborhoods.
+Under this interpretation (discussed in detail in \textbf{Section \ref{sec:geom}}), natural gradient descent is invariant to any smooth and invertible reparameterization of the model, putting it in stark contrast to gradient descent, whose performance is parameterization dependent.